virtualjj/automated-openvpnas/README.md

 Although the fine folks at OpenVPN maintain a somewhat updated [Amazon Web Services EC2 Community Appliance Quick Start Guide](https://docs.openvpn.net/how-to-tutorialsguides/virtual-platforms/amazon-ec2-appliance-ami-quick-start-guide/) there are some "gotchas" for folks that are new to AWS and/or OpenVPN AS.

-This AWS CloudFormation template will help you quickly deploy a reasonably secure OpenVPN AS instance and possibly teach you some features of AWS that you don't know are available or useful.
+This AWS CloudFormation template will help you quickly deploy a reasonably secure OpenVPN AS instance and possibly teach you some features of AWS that you don't know are available such as AWS EC2 Systems Manager.

 # Which AWS regions does this template support?